Baby thermometers

 Forehead models aren’t considered accurate for babies younger than three months of age.

-You can also buy temperature strips.
+Temperature strips.
 These plastic strips have heat-sensitive crystals that change colour to give a temperature reading.
 They are very easy to use but not very accurate so we don’t test them.

 This should be easy to read.
 A large or backlit display is best.